FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 You can find the MATLAB code for "COMBINE TABLES AND ANALYZE BIG DATA" in [here](recommender-coding/combine-analize-tables).
 **6. Extract small dataset**
+For the 'ml-latest-small' dataset, it contains 100836 ratings and 3683 tag applications across 9742 movies.
+These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.
+Users were selected at random for inclusion.
+All users selected had rated at least 20 movies.
+The data are contained in the files links.csv, movies.csv, ratings.csv and tags.csv.
 You can find the MATLAB code for "Extract small dataset" in [here](recommender-coding/extract-small).
 **7. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'fmincg' ALGORITHM** The input to get the predicted matrix for my ratings is the Y sparse matrix and a matrix R which contains a zero if there is no rating, or one if there is a value.
 With the inputs matrix Y and matrix R,  and some variables , process fmincg algorithm and  we get the prediction matrix p, sort it and print my best predicted movies.